ptee/pattreeya-voice-agent/web/DOCKER.md

-# Docker Setup for Frontend
+# Docker Setup for Voice Agent Frontend

-This guide explains how to build and run the Next.js frontend in Docker.
+This guide explains how to build and run the Next.js voice agent frontend in Docker.
+The frontend uses a multi-stage build process for optimal image size and production readiness.

+## Overview

+The Dockerfile uses a **multi-stage build**:
+1. **Builder stage** (node:22-alpine): Compiles TypeScript and bundles Next.js
+2. **Runtime stage** (node:22-alpine): Runs the optimized application with minimal dependencies

+**Key features:**
+- Node.js 22 Alpine (lightweight, ~150MB final image)
+- Non-root user (`nextjs`) for security
+- Health check for monitoring
+- Optimized for LiveKit integration

 ## Quick Start